ashgithub/holiday-trivia/memory-bank/activeContext.md

    - Display: word cloud visualization + answer table

 5. **pictionary**
-   - Admin draws based on hidden prompt (not shown to admin screen)
+   - Admin draws based on hidden prompt
+   - Drawing canvas is always shown and cleared for each new question, hidden for non-pictionary
    - Participants guess via voice/text, multiple attempts allowed
    - If answer close enough, score = time remaining
    - Custom similarity using embeddings and cosine distance